 Universal Credit claims

 The Department of Work and Pensions experienced a tenfold increase in Universal Credit application in the last 2 weeks of March, with 950,000 successful claims being made.
-The department is expected to report even higher numbers by the end of April 2020.
+Since then, these numbers having gone up significantly to over 2.8 million claims in May.
+The department is expected to report even higher numbers by the end of May 2020.
 Universal Credit is a monthly payment from the government to those who are on a low income or unable to find work.

 Looking at the total figures for March 2020, 1,246,900 benefit claims were filed by unemployed Brits.
 This is an increase of 17.58% compared to March 2019, when 1,060,500 claims were made.
 The standard monthly allowance for Universal Credit is £342.72 if you’re under 25 years old and £409.89 for those over 25.
 You can also apply for additional benefits that will add to the amount you get, for example, if you have children or high rent costs.